godeploy/MCW-Case-Studies/docs/Security baseline on Azure - Case Study.md

 **Design**

-Directions: With all participants at your table, respond to the following questions on a flip chart.
+Directions: Respond to the following questions.

 *High-level architecture*